MSDEVMTL/GlobalAzureBootcamp-2019/Lab7/README.md

     }
 }]
 ```
-3. Add a new parameter named `applicationObjectId` and set the default value to the `ObjectId` we got from Step 1
+3. Add a new parameter named `applicationObjectId` and set the default value to the `ObjectId` we got from [Step 1.6](#1-Create-an-identity-for-the-App)

 ```json
 "applicationObjectId": {